-Following the successful conclusion in June 2003 of the current round of CAP reform, work in the coming years will focus on managing the transition to the new policy framework, on the reform of specific Common Market Organisations, such as sugar, cotton, olive oil and tobacco and on the smooth integration of the new Member States into the CAP.
-Issues of general concern to European citizens - including food safety, animal welfare, and the co-existence of genetically modified and conventional crops - will be high on the agenda.
+27. Following the successful conclusion in June 2003 of the current round of CAP reform, work in the coming years will focus on managing the transition to the new policy framework, on rural development policy, on the reform of specific Common Market Organisations, such as sugar, cotton, olive oil and tobacco and on the smooth integration of the new Member States into the CAP.
+Reponses to consumer concerns on, inter alia, food safety and quality, animal welfare, and the co-existence of genetically modified and conventional crops will be high on the agenda.